 ASF in the Democratic Republic of Congo

-Location: Kinshasa (Kinshasa) , Bunia (Ituri), Matadi (Kongo Central), Tshikapa (Kasaï) Date of establishment: 2002 Team: 23 collaborators Contact: [email protected]
+Location: Kinshasa (Kinshasa) , Bunia (Ituri), Matadi (Kongo Central), Tshikapa (Kasaï), Goma (Northern Kivu) Date of establishment: 2002 Team: 23 collaborators Contact: [email protected]

 General context

-With a population of roughly 80,000,000, the Democratic Republic of the Congo (DRC) is the second-biggest country in Africa.
+With a population of around 111,000,000, the Democratic Republic of the Congo (DRC) is the second-biggest country in Africa.
 Despite elections in 2006 and 2011, which were considered democratic by the international community, DRC is struggling to end the cycle of conflict.
 Insecurity persists in the east, where it has been maintained for more than ten years by different armed groups, which have committed serious and massive human rights violations.
 Fuelled by extractive activities, the illegal trade in natural resources, and endemic corruption, these conflicts have left the population in a permanent climate of instability, which has led to a serious humanitarian crisis.
 The conflicts and violence have spread to other provinces in the country, including Kasai Province, which has seen large-scale violence since mid-2016.
+In 2025, the conflict has escalated: armed groups, notably the M23, have launched offensives, including capturing Goma and Bukavu, further displacing civilians and worsening the humanitarian crisis.

-Since the end of 2016, DRC has been undergoing a new political crisis due to President Kabila remaining as head of state despite his second and final term coming to an end.
+After the end of 2016, the DRC has been undergoing a political crisis due to the former President Kabila remaining as head of state despite his second and final term coming to an end.
 Peaceful demonstrations demanding democratic change have been frequently and violently repressed by the police, the army, and the intelligence services, who carried out many arrests and kidnappings in a severe restriction of the people’s democratic freedoms.

 The condition of justice